 Travelling from the EU to the UK on an EU Pet Passport

-If you already have an EU Pet Passport- keep it!
-If you travel regularly, you'll save yourselves a fortune.
+If you already have an EU Pet Passport- do everything you can to keep it!
+If you travel regularly, you’ll save yourselves a fortune.

 If you’re living in the EU and plan to travel with your pet using a UK-issued pet passport, you should speak to your vet.